IBM/gdsc-sdk/java/docs/Guardiumconnectorv3SetupCMRequest.md

 # Guardiumconnectorv3SetupCMRequest

-SetupCMRequest is the argument type used to register a GDP Central Manager to Guardium.
+SetupCMRequest is the argument type used to register a GDP Central Manager to GDSC.

 ## Properties